mspataruupland/takeHomeAssignment/README.md

 - Under the issues tab there is a set of tasks for the project.

-- Issue [https://github.com/mspataruupland/takeHomeAssignment/issues/1][Jira-001] is the Base of this project and is mandatory.
+- Issue #1 is the Base of this project and is mandatory.

-- Besides issue [https://github.com/mspataruupland/takeHomeAssignment/issues/1][Jira-001] pick between 1 and 3 additional items to implement, and submit pull requests for each.
+- Besides #1 pick between 1 and 3 additional items to implement, and submit pull requests for each.

 - You will notice that each issue has labels for the level of difficulty and targets fronend or backend implementation.
 This should help you choose the tasks that are a good fit for your skills.

 - The issues provide a high degree of freedom, and the implementation can be simple or complex.
 It is up to you to decide where to put more or less effort.
 This is a very simplistic project, but even on a project this small you can identify real life scenarios.

-- Add your project code in _main_ folder
+- Add your project code in [main](./main) folder

+- If you have any notes, observations or instructions to run your code that you'd like for the code reviewer to be aware of, please add them to [Candidate_Notes.txt](./Candidate_Notes.txt).

 Deadline
 -------------
-Only the commits submitted in 48h since the test was share with you will be considered.
+Only the commits submitted in 48h since the test was shared with you will be considered.